Certificate in Health and Social Care L3

-The registered title with Pearson (BTEC) of Foundation Diploma in Health and Social Care Level 3 leading to progression and enrolment in year two onto the Extended Diploma in Health and Social Care Level 3.
+The registered title of this course is NCFE CACHE Technical Level 3 Certificate in Health and Social care leading to progression and enrolment in year two onto the Extended Diploma in Health and Social Care Level 3.

-Completion of the Extended Diploma in Health and Social Care Level 3 takes two years.
+Completion of the full level 3 Extended Diploma in Health and Social Care takes two years.

-The BTEC National Foundation/Extended Diploma in Health and Social Care is a challenging and valuable qualification.
+The CACHE Technical Certificate/Extended Diploma in Health and Social Care is a challenging and valuable qualification.
 It will provide you with a thorough knowledge of social care and health care and give you the opportunity to experience working in care settings.
 As a qualification, it may provide the means to enter directly into employment or access to a range of health and care higher education, including social work and nursing qualifications.

 Throughout the programme you will gain a broad understanding of health, social care and early years working environments.
 You will have an opportunity to develop and apply new skills and knowledge in a practical realistic way and will follow a course of study that will enable you to progress to both higher education and/or employment within the health and care sectors.